-The website address is below.
+The PCSE website address is below.
 In the "type of enquiry" drop down menu, select "GP Pensions" and complete the remaining pages.
 The certificate attachment may be PDF format or Excel spreadsheet.
-Please note - although third parties (accountants) may submit the certificates on behalf of their clients using this system, only signed forms will be accepted by pcse.
-Unsigned forms will be returned.
+PLEASE NOTE - AN UNSIGNED CERTIFICATE WILL ONLY WILL BE ACCEPTED IF SUBMITTED VIA A 'NHS.NET' EMAIL ACCOUNT.